HugoNikanor/image-shower/README.md

-# image-shower
+# Image Shower

-A Clojure library designed to ... well, that part is up to you.
+A web-service similar to Tumblr, which means that it displays multiple posts, with optional image and text.
+Also has support for keywords on posts.

 ## Usage

-FIXME
+- `public/` should contain one directory for each "site" (with the exact same name).

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 Hugo Hornquist

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License.